Steve Reich: 1960s

-The 13-minute Come Out (1966) uses similarly manipulated recordings of a single spoken line given by Daniel Hamm, one of the falsely accused Harlem Six, who was severely injured by police.
-The survivor, who had been beaten, punctured a bruise on his own body to convince police about his beating.
-The spoken line includes the phrase "to let the bruise's blood come out to show them".
-Reich rerecorded the fragment "come out to show them" on two channels, which are initially played in unison.
+The 13-minute Come Out (1966) uses similarly manipulated sound collage recordings of a single spoken line given by Daniel Hamm, one of the falsely accused Harlem Six, who was severely injured by police.
+The survivor, who had been beaten, punctured a bruise on his own body to convince police to allow him to receive medical aid for his injury from the police beating.
+Out of Hamm's spoken line "I had to, like, open the bruise up and let some of the bruise blood come out to show them," Reich rerecorded the fragment "come out to show them" on two channels, which are initially played in unison.
 They quickly slip out of sync; gradually the discrepancy widens and becomes a reverberation.
 The two voices then split into four, looped continuously, then eight, and continues splitting until the actual words are unintelligible, leaving the listener with only the speech's rhythmic and tonal patterns.

-Melodica (1966) takes the phase looping idea of his previous works and applies it to instrumental music.
-Steve Reich took a simple melody, which he played on a melodica, then recorded it.
-He then sets the melody to two separate channels, and slowly moves them out of phase, creating an intricate interlocking melody.
-This piece is very similar to Come Out in rhythmic structure, and are an example of how one rhythmic process can be realized in different sounds to create two different pieces of music.
+In Melodica (1966), Reich applies the phase looping approach of his previous works to a musical instrument.
+He started by playing and recording a simple melody on a melodica.
+He then places the recording on two separate channels, and by slowly moving them out of phase creates an intricate interlocking melody.
+This piece is very similar to Come Out in rhythmic structure, and is an example of how one rhythmic process can be realized in different sounds to create two different pieces of music.
 Reich was inspired to compose this piece from a dream he had on May 22, 1966, and put the piece together in one day.
 Melodica was the last piece Reich composed solely for tape, and he considers it his transition from tape music to instrumental music.